Mohammad Ali Tarbiat: Biography

-Mohammad Ali Tarbiat was born in 1877 in Nobar, near Tabriz, (province of Azerbaijan, Iran) into a cultured family, an ancestor was secretary to Nader Shah (1688-1747).
-He predominantly studied natural sciences and medicine at Tabriz.
+Born in 1877, Tarbiat was from the Nobar district of Tabriz in northwestern Iran.
+Through his paternal side, Tarbiat is considered by many sources to be the great-great-son of Mirza Mehdi Khan Astarabadi, the chief secretary of the Iranian shah (king) Nader Shah (r.
+1736–1747) and author of the Jahangosha-ye Naderi ("The World Conqueror of Nader").
+However, Hassan Taqizadeh believed that Tarbiat's connection to Mirza Mehdi Khan Astarabadi was through the maternal side of his father or grandfather, based on a statement by a relative of Tarbiat's father.
+At Molla Zain al-Abedin's school, Tarbiat completed his elementary education.
+There, he studied law, Arabic literature, logic, philosophy, natural science, mathematics, astronomy, geometry, and jurisprudence.
+He completed his education in French and English from Mirza Nasrollah Khan Seif al-Atibba, and he finished his medical training under Mohammad Kermanshahi Kofri.

 He taught natural sciences for two years at Dar el Fonoun in the higher education establishment (university) in Tabriz.

 In 1904, he married Robabeh (sister of Hassan Taghizadeh) from which he had four children, two sons (Ardechir and Bahman), and two daughters (Farangis and Iran).

 Forced into exile after the dissolution of the Majlis (parliament) in 1908, he moved with his family to Istanbul.
 He undertook many trips to European capitals, chiefly London and Berlin where his wife deceased.

 At the end of World War I, he returned to Istanbul and married Hadjar, daughter of a Persian embassy employee, from which he had two sons (Firouz and Behrouz).

 He returns to Tabriz permanently in 1921.He was in charge of the organization of education of the Azerbaijan province, after which, he became mayor of Tabriz from 1928 to 1931.
 From 1931 to 1940 he was a member of the parliament elected by Tabriz population.
 January 17, 1940 he expired in Teheran.